 “A full and luminous sound, immense pianistic poise, sensibility, an originality without overwhelming ego” (Alain Lompech).
 Ciobanu’s distinctive musical personality and technical command has led to performances with top orchestras all over the world.

 Ciobanu is regularly invited by the Gewandhausorchester Leipzig where he has performed under Omer Meir Welber and as a solo recitalist.
-In the 21/22 he make his debuts with the Orquesta Sinfónica de Castilla y León, BBC National Orchestra of Wales, Polish Baltic Philharmonic and the Schleswig-Holstein Musik Festival.
+In the 21/22 he makes his debuts with the Orquesta Sinfónica de Castilla y León, BBC National Orchestra of Wales, Polish Baltic Philharmonic and the Schleswig-Holstein Musik Festival.
 Recent highlights include concerts with the Royal Philharmonic Orchestra; Konzerthausorchester Berlin; Enescu Festival in Bucharest with the Polish National Radio Symphony Orchestra; Deutsche Kammerphilharmonie Bremen; Israel Philharmonic and Israel Camerata; Royal Scottish National Orchestra; George Enescu Philharmonic and Romanian National Radio Orchestra.

 In August 2021 he made his Lucerne Festival recital debut and he was invited for his Vienna Konzerthaus debut, playing Beethoven violin and piano sonatas with Julian Rachlin.
 Ciobanu also made his Royal Festival Hall debut in 2010, and since then he has given solo recitals in venues such as Munich Gasteig, Salzburg Mozarteum, Auditorium de Radio France, Salle Cortot, Fazioli Hall in Sacile, Teatro Massimo Palermo, Bucharest Atheneum, Duszniki Chopin Festival, Teatro Municipal in Rio de Janeiro, Bronfman Auditorium in Tel Aviv and the Taipei National Concert Hall.